coloradoanalytics/hud-buddy/README.md

 		- defines JSON schemas for the `Site` class
 	- `report.py`
 		- turns a `Site` object into a PDF report file using `PyLaTex`.

+**tests**:

+The backend application has a unit testing suite whose primary function is to ensure the accuracy of the noise calculations.
+The tests are located in the `/tests` directory.

+For the `roads` app, for example, we came up with several example sites and performed HUD-compliant calculations on those sites outside of our application.
+We then used the results of those calculations to write unit tests that ensure that the application continues to perform those calculations accurately.
+This allows us to safely refactor the calculation code without changing the results.

 #### Front-End Code